thib3113/ha-boks/documentation/EN/usage.md

       message: "Your Boks has been opened!"
 mode: queued
 ```

+> ⚠️ **Warning**: When using the `event.boks_logs` entity in automations, make sure to use the correct entity name as it may vary depending on your device name.
+Check the entity name in your Home Assistant instance to ensure accuracy.

 *   **Explanation**:
     *   The `trigger` listens for any state change on `event.boks_logs`.